Assistant District Attorney and Secretary Plead Guilty to Felony Charges

 For additional details regarding Williams’ and Curry’s guilty pleas, see attached copies of each defendant’s Plea Agreement and Factual Basis.

-The case is being investigated by lead agent Doug Herman, with the Federal Bureau of Investigation, and is being prosecuted by Assistant United States Attorneys John Luke Walker and Richard Willis.
+The case is being investigated by lead agent Doug Herman, with the FBI, and is being prosecuted by Assistant U.S. Attorneys John Luke Walker and Richard Willis.